Graphics-Group/Covid-19-visualizations/README.md

 <img src="ijlyttle/03-Plots_files/figure-gfm/new-cases-county-ft-1.png" width="864" />

-As of 2020-04-18, I’m not seeing a peak in new-cases being approached.
+As of 2020-04-19, I am **not** seeing a peak in new-cases being approached.

 Focusing on Johnson county, I see three waves of increases: